 Test Water Parameters

 Check your water regularly using a test kit.
-You’ll want to keep an eye on ammonia, nitrite, nitrate, and pH levels—these are key for your betta’s health.
-Test weekly if you’re new to it or at least every two weeks once things are stable.
+You’ll want to keep an eye on ammonia, nitrite, nitrate, and pH levels.
+These are very important for your betta health.
+Test weekly if you’re new to it or at least every two weeks, once things are stable.

 Feed Your Betta